goauthentik/authentik/website/docs/add-secure-apps/flows-stages/bindings/index.md

 A binding is, simply put, a connection between two components (a flow, stage, policy, user, or group) _that adds additional content_ to one those existing components.

 Take the example of a _stage binding_.
 A stage binding connects a stage to a flow.
-The "additional content" contained in the stage is now added to the flow.
+The "additional content" (i.e. the content in the stage) is now added to the flow.

 Similarly, a policy binding connects a specific policy to a flow or to a stage.
 With the binding, the flow (or stage) will now have additional content (i.e. the policy rules).